MariaProcopii/LFAF/reports/SECOND_LAB_REPORT.md

 ![image](https://user-images.githubusercontent.com/77497709/223445971-2da0525f-bb6f-4d0f-a52d-40469cf19136.png)

-First I create the `grammar` from the given automaton, a `stack` were I will store the states which I want to analyze, array list of already analized states which will not be included in stack.
+First I create the `grammar` from the given automaton, a `stack` were I will store the states which I want to analyze, array list of already analyzed states which will not be included in stack.
 Next I add the `initialState` as the first state in `stack` and while stack is not empty I extract the element from the stack and call it `term`. `prodList` will contain list of transition label and possible from that transition state.
 As I transform NFA to DFA I will have combined states like q1q2, so before inserting elements in `prodList` I need to verify if the state from stack is in `possibleStates` - if not it is a combined one.
 In that chase I use regex to extract from the provided string ( ex q1q2 ) all the states, then, for the found states, extract all the possible transition from the grammar and add them in a set named `unique` which will be a reunion between found terms tranitions.
 Also I need to sort the array to not have in the future states like ( q0q1 q1q0 ) which will be considered as different one but in the fact be the same thing.

 After forming the `prodList`, I pass through each element, extract the label and transition and add them in the set `states`.
 Now I obtained from `[aq0, aq1, bq2] ---> {a=[q0, q1], b=[q2]}` for the state which we analyzed at the moment.
-I do that to find out if the state which we analyzed has dual choise transition.
-In the given exampe we can reach `q1 and q2` going through `"a"`.
+I do that to find out if the state which we analyzed has dual chose transition.
+In the given example we can reach `q1 and q2` going through `"a"`.
 So our to get rid of that, I form a new state `q0q1`, form a new `transition` object, passing currently analyzed term as `currentState`, label as `transitionLabel`, new state as `nextState` and add it to `newTransitions` array.
-Next I add this state to the stack if it wasn't analized and in the end I change the old arrayList of `transitions` to new `newTransitions`.
+Next I add this state to the stack if it wasn't analyzed and in the end I change the old arrayList of `transitions` to new `newTransitions`.

 ```java
 public void convertToDFA(){